WCSCourses/Helminth_Bioinformatics_2025/course_modules_2025/module_transcriptomics/Single_cell_module.md

 ### Classic Normalization <a name="classic"></a>

 The classic normalization employs a global-scaling normalization method “LogNormalize” that normalizes the feature expression measurements for each cell by the total expression, multiplies this by a scale factor (10,000 by default), and log-transforms the result.
-Normalized values are stored in day2somules[["RNA"]]$data

 ```R